noir-lang/noir/yarn-project/end-to-end/README.md

 # End to End

 This package includes end-to-end tests that cover Aztec's main milestones.
-These can be run locally either by starting anvil on a different terminal
+These can be run locally either by starting anvil on a different terminal.

 ```
 anvil -p 8545 --host 0.0.0.0 --chain-id 31337